HL7/FHIRPath/spec/fluentpath.md

 	Patient.name.given.where(substring($this.length()-3)) = "out"

 ### 3.3 Order nodes and traversal
-Collections of nodes are inherently ordered, and implementations must retain the original order of a collection.
+Collections in FluentPath are inherently ordered, and implementations must retain the original order of a collection.
 There are two special cases: the outcome of operations like `children()` and `descendants()` cannot be assumed to be in any meaningful order, and `first()`, `last()`, `tail()`, `skip()` and `take()` should not be used on collections derived from these paths.
-Note that some implementations may follow the standard order, and some may not, and some may be different depending on the underlying source.
+Note that some implementations may follow the logical order implied by the data model, and some may not, and some may be different depending on the underlying source.

 4. Expressions
 --------------